 With this being the case we have put together a quick guide on the best engine oil and oil filter for a Mitsubishi 3000GT, and when you should change these parts.

 Note: we will be using the 3000GT name for the rest of this article.
 Additionally, much of this information also applies to the Dodge Stealth as well as that car is essentially a rebranded 3000GT.
+Make sure you read our Mitsubishi 3000GT/GTO buyer’s guide for more information on getting yourself a great example of this car, and how to maintain it properly.

 What Engine Oil Weight Should Be Used in a Mitsubishi 3000GT?